Dennis Rofe: Bristol Rovers

+Return to Southampton

 He then moved briefly to Stoke City as the reserve team manager before returning to Southampton as the youth team coach.
 This position lasted until July 1997 when he moved on to Fulham as a coach, before a brief spell coaching for Kingstonian.

-Southampton (again)

-In April 1998, he returned to Southampton as coach of their Academy, but soon moved up to reserve team coach and, in March 2001, to first team coach, under Stuart Gray.
+In April 1998, he returned to Southampton as coach of their academy, but soon moved up to reserve team coach and later to first team coach under Stuart Gray.
 He served as first team coach and assistant manager as Southampton had a rapid turnover of managers.
-His greatest moment as a Southampton coach was when Southampton reached the 2003 F.A.
-Cup final under Gordon Strachan, losing 1–0 to Arsenal.
+His greatest moment as a Southampton coach was when Southampton reached the 2003 FA Cup final under Gordon Strachan, losing 1–0 to Arsenal.

 As assistant manager at Southampton, he had a fiery reputation.
 On 10 January 2002, he had to be separated from the acting Liverpool manager Phil Thompson by the fourth official in a touchline argument over a bad tackle on Brett Ormerod.
 On 8 May 2004, Rofe was ordered from the technical area after protesting about the award of a penalty to Aston Villa.

-Most infamous was probably the row with the Blackburn Rovers boss, Graeme Souness, on 25 October 2003, following an unseemly brawl in which Andy Cole was sent off.
-Souness accused Rofe of trying to influence the officials, although he later had to accept that the sending off was justified.
+Following a brawl in which Andy Cole was given a red card on 25 October 2003, Blackburn Rovers manager Graeme Souness accused Rofe of trying to influence the officials, although he later had to accept that the sending off was justified.

-In December 2005, following the appointment of George Burley as manager, Rofe was dismissed along with most of the coaching staff at St. Mary's.
+In December 2005, following the appointment of George Burley as manager, Rofe was dismissed along with most of the coaching staff at the club.